espressif/vscode-esp-idf-extension/docs_espressif/en/faqs.rst

 FAQs
 ===============================

-**I have an issue or error with the Visual Studio Code extension, what can I do ?**
+**I have an issue or error with the Visual Studio Code extension, what can I do?**

 Take a look at the :ref:`Troubleshooting documentation <troubleshooting>` so you can see the error in the extension.
 You might be able to fix the issue yourself or give enough information for others to help you with the problem.